milgra/mmfm/README.md

 ## License ##

-Zen Music is released under the GPLv3 (or later) license.
+MultiMedia File Manager is released under the GPLv3 (or later) license.